 Robin Thomas, 34, the son-in-law of the couple who returned from Italy, tested positive for coronavirus, as did his wife and his wife’s grandparents.
 He said apart from the “excellent treatment” he received, the medical staff also helped them overcome stigma.

 “People were blaming us on Facebook and WhatsApp,” he said.
 “The counselors called us over the phone regularly and gave us confidence.

 Shailaja, the health minister, said six states had reached out to Kerala for advice.
 But it may not be easy to replicate Kerala’s lessons elsewhere in India.

-The state, where communists have held power for more than 30 years in several different governments since the 1950s, has invested heavily in public education and universal health care.
+In more than 30 years of Communist rule, the state has invested heavily in public education and universal health care.
 Kerala has the highest literacy rate and benefits from the best-performing public health system in the country.
-It tops India’s rankings on neonatal mortality, birth immunizations and the availability of specialists at primary-care facilities.
+It tops India’s rankings on neonatal mortality, birth immunizations and the availability of specialists at primary care facilities.

-The strength of its health-care system allowed it to follow the WHO’s recommendation on aggressive testing, even as central agencies maintained that mass testing was not feasible in a country like India.
-Through the first week of April, Kerala had conducted more than 15,000 tests.
-By comparison, Andhra Pradesh, a more populous state with a similar number of cases, had carried out nearly 8,000 tests, while Tamil Nadu, with more than double the number of cases, had done more than 12,700 tests.
+The strength of its health care system allowed it to follow the World Health Organization’s recommendation on aggressive testing, even as central agencies maintained that mass testing was not feasible in a country like India.
+Through the first week of April, Kerala had conducted more than 13,000 tests, accounting for 10 percent of all tests done across India.
+By comparison, Andhra Pradesh, a larger state with a similar number of cases, had carried out nearly 6,000 tests while Tamil Nadu, with more than double the number of cases, had done more than 8,000 tests.